 Earning money while helping with academic research

 Since retirement one of the most interesting ways I have found to supplement my pension is by helping with academic research.
+When I was working I used to enjoy mentoring students and I am pleased to still be able to get involved with university studies.

 I first started mystery shopping last summer.
 I retired in April at the age of 65 and decided that I would try to replace some of my lost income by working from home.
 Thanks to web sites like the money shed I have been dipping my toe in to the world of secret shopping.